tony48/KOS/doc/source/structures/vessels/dockingport.rst

 ===========

 Some of the Parts returned by :ref:`LIST PARTS <list command>` will be of type :struct:`DockingPort`.
+Such part can also be retrieved from :global:`TARGET`, if docking port is selected as target.

 .. note::

     .. versionadded:: 0.18
-        The spelling of suffixes `AQUIRERANGE`, `AQUIREFORCE`, and `AQUIRETORQURE` on the :struct:`DockingPort` structure has been corrected.
+        The spelling of suffixes `AQUIRERANGE`, `AQUIREFORCE`, and `AQUIRETORQUE` on the :struct:`DockingPort` structure has been corrected.
 Please use `ACQUIRERANGE`, `ACQUIREFORCE`, and `ACQUIRETORQURE` instead.
 Using the old incorrect spelling, a deprecation exception will be thrown, with instruction to use the new spelling.

 .. structure:: DockingPort